Your Dog's Eye Goo: When to Worry

-Recognizing signs of serious eye problems.
+Recognizing signs of serious eye problems in dogs.

 If the gook in your dog’s eye is white to clear and in the eye’s inner corner, “that’s normal,” says veterinary ophthalmologist Nancy Bromberg, VMD, MS, DACVO, chair of the public relations committee for the American College of Veterinary Ophthalmology.
 “Almost all dogs have that.